The effects of non Bunch-Davies initial conditions on gravitationally produced relics: Results

 For our numerical simulations, we model both inflationary epochs using a quadratic inflationary potential, taking $\log(a_e/a_\text{dR}) \lesssim 50$ to ensure that CMB modes satisfy $k_\text{CMB} < k_\text{dR}$.
 Since we are now using a concrete potential for the inflaton, the approximation of constant Hubble during the inflationary stages is not necessarily very good.
 In fact, for the values of $\log(a_e/a_\text{dR})$ mentioned above, the Hubble parameter at the beginning of the second stage of inflation is roughly a factor $e^2$ larger then its value at the end.
 A similar growth would take place also in the first inflationary stage.
 In practice, we proceed as follows: we take $H_I$ to be the Hubble near the end of the first inflationary stage (which, given the values of $\log(a_e/a_\text{dR})$ and $N_\text{dR}$ we consider, also roughly corresponds to the Hubble at CMB scales) and $H_e$ the Hubble at the end of inflation.
 We then relate $H_I$ and $H_e$ correcting eq. \eqref{eq:NdR_definition} to $H_e = H_I \exp(- 2 N_\text{dR} - 2)$ to take into account the Hubble evolution in the second inflationary stage of the quadratic inflationary model.

 In fig.\,\ref{fig:Spectrum_preinflationary} we present the results for the normalized spectrum $(k^3/2\pi^2)n_k/(a_eH_e)^3$ as a function of the normalized comoving momentum $k/(a_eH_e)$, for $m=10^{-20}$ GeV (left panel) and $m=10^{3}$ GeV (right panel), with fixed $\log(a_e/a_\text{dR})=20$ and varying $N_\text{dR}$ according to the color code.
 The dashed black curve corresponds to the scenario with $H_e=H_I$ (or equivalently $N_\text{dR}=0$) corresponding to the usual single-stage inflationary dynamics with $H_\text{inf} = H_e$, and for each $H_e$ the reheating temperature is set to its maximum value $\pi^2g_*(T_\text{RH}^\text{max}){T_\text{RH}^\text{max}}^4/90M_P^2=H_e^2$.
 We show through the colored stars, circles and diamonds the respective values of $k_\star$, $k_\text{dR}$ and $k_{\text{d}\Lambda}$, respectively.
 Furthermore, notice that both spectrum and comoving momentum are normalized with respect to the Hubble parameter of the second stage, which is the appropriate normalization required to compute the final abundance\,\eqref{eq:Omega_vector_twostage}.
+We reemphasize that the choice of normalization is crucial to understand how to compare with the usual case $N_\text{dR}=0$.
+In the left panel of fig.\,\ref{fig:Spectrum_preinflationary} for instance, while for our choice of normalization the spectrum grows the higher (lower) $N_\text{dR}$ ($H_e$) is, we see from eq.\,\eqref{eq:na3_vector_light} that the spectrum would decrease as $(H_e/H_I)^{3/2}$ had we chosen to normalize it with $H_I$.
+Instead, in the right plot, $k_\star\gg k_\text{dR}$ is located within the second stage of inflation, thus, with respect to $H_e$, it decreases as $\sqrt{H_e}$ according to eq.\,\eqref{eq:na3_vector_heavy}; normalizing it with respect to $H_I$ would just sharpen this effect.